 Before these words registered in his mind, they had skirted the wings of a large stone hawk and here, Kamau’s eyes widened.
 A gothic arch loomed into view, tall as a eucalyptus tree, wide as five men abreast.
 A long curtain draped the space between the arch, hung as though in mid-air, without hinge, peg or rod.
 It was black, of the deepest most impenetrable darkness Kamau had ever seen; the gateway to the spirit world!

 As they drew nearer, Kamau’s resolve was tested.
 Gusts of wind churned around the towering archway but the Veil did not billow.
 Instead it shuddered like agitated ripples upon gelatinous tar.
 The vibrations pulsed soundlessly but for a faint and threatening hum that beat inexplicable fear into him.
 The Veil emanated an overwhelming aura of hatred and Kamau silently recited the prayer again to steel himself:

 Excerpt 2 (location; kitagata hotsprings)

-Within a few minutes he was comfortable, head against the soggy grass.
-He had stopped fighting their toes meeting beneath the surface and Ninuwe’s feet rested softly on top of his.
+Within a few minutes he was resting comfortably with his head against the soggy grass.
+He had stopped fighting their toes meeting beneath the surface and Ninuwe’s feet lay softly on top of his.
 He kept stealing glances at her.
 Her dark shaded eyes were closed.
 She sighed across the pond where glimmers of sunlight made it through the leaves and steamy air.
 Her lips, a little parted, caught the soft rays deliciously.
 Despite himself, Kamau thought about the vision in the House of Truths; a kiss that was meant to happen, or one that should not happen—for every time this vision came to him, the one of Ninuwe’s lifeless body followed.